On This Page

 How long does a patient have to apply for funding?

-According to the law, the funding is available for a five-year period that starts on the date the person first received therapy related to the sexual abuse (therapy can take place at any time after the abuse occurred) for which the person is requesting funding.
+Funding is available for a five-year period that starts on the date the person first received therapy related to the sexual abuse for which the person is requesting funding.
+Therapy can take place at any time after the abuse occurred.

 Who can be the therapist?

-There are only two restrictions about who can be a patient’s therapist:
+The patient can choose the therapist.
+There are only two considerations about who can be a patient’s therapist:

 - they must not be a member of the patient’s family